Summary: Workplace culture is shaped less by company policies and more by the behaviors employees experience every day from leadership.

 Leadership behavior directly shapes how employees experience work emotionally and psychologically.

-According to Center for Creative Leadership’s wellbeing leadership research, leaders play a major role in creating environments that support resilience, connection, wellbeing, and sustainable performance.
+According to Center for Creative Leadership’s well-being leadership research, leaders play a major role in creating environments that support resilience, connection, well-being, and sustainable performance.

 Employees often take cues from leaders regarding: